flairNLP/flair/resources/docs/TUTORIAL_4_ELMO_BERT_FLAIR_EMBEDDING.md

 [ELMo embeddings](http://www.aclweb.org/anthology/N18-1202) were presented by Peters et al. in 2018.
 They are using a bidirectional recurrent neural network to predict the next word in a text.
 We are using the implementation of [AllenNLP](https://allennlp.org/elmo).
-As this implementation comes with a lot of sub-dependencies, you need to first install the library via `pip install allennlp` before you can use it in Flair.
+As this implementation comes with a lot of sub-dependencies, which we don't want to include in Flair, you need to first install the library via `pip install allennlp` before you can use it in Flair.
 Using the embeddings is as simple as using any other embedding type:

 ```python